SeidenGroup/siteadd/README.md

 * `-I`: If the site should have its own PHP configuration.
 This lets you have a different set of INI files.
 The PHP INI is derived from a template, which will fill in site-specific variables, and merge the system extension INI directory with the template extension INI directory.
+Now the default.
+* `-i`: If the site should use the global PHP configuration.
+This will disable some useful features like setting the time zone in the configuration enabled by template transforms done by site-specific configuration.
 * `-P`: Overrides the detected version of PHP.
 * `-C`: If the htdocs directory should be populated with the contents of another site.
 The other site must exist.